Dhp16/asf-investigation/README.md

 ### Part 2: How useful can this data be in anticipating a Chinese ban on pork imports?

+Why China?
+China is of the world's largest importers of pork.

 **1. Italy:**
 China re-approved pork imports from Italy in September 2016 after a 17 year ban In this data we later find the earliest case reported to be the **5th of January 2022**.
 With the Chinese ban being announced on January 26th 2022.
 It would have been possible to anticipate the ban.